[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 6. Four route tables: workload subnet → NAT, public subnet (NAT) → Network Firewall, firewall subnet → IGW, and an "IGW edge route" that detours return traffic from IGW to Network Firewall.
 This ensures all traffic passes through Network Firewall.

-7. Secrets Manager secret: Creates a placeholder for the Brave API key (value is entered later with the CLI).
+7. Secrets Manager secret: Creates a placeholder for the Brave API key (the value is populated later via CLI).

-8. VPC interface endpoints: ssm / ssmmessages (for SSM connection) and secretsmanager (for key retrieval).
-By making these endpoints, SSM connection and key retrieval remain within the VPC even when Network Firewall drops everything except Brave.
+8. VPC interface endpoints: ssm / ssmmessages (for SSM connections) and secretsmanager (for key retrieval).
+By making these endpoints, SSM connections and key retrieval are completed within the VPC even when Network Firewall drops everything except Brave.

-The full text of app.ts and configuration files is included in the collapsible sections below.
+The full text of app.ts and configuration files are included in the collapsible sections below.

 app.ts (click to expand)